florenceltf/etched/README.md

 ## Tasks
 - [ ] On index, images should link through to project
+- [ ] All images should have captions
+- [ ] Different alt text for side by side images
 - [ ] Should we resize uploaded images?
-- [ ] Different alt text for side by side images
-- [ ] If last project, loop to first proect when clicking next
+- [ ] If last project, loop to first project when clicking next